zueducator

 Introduction

-In this blog/article, you will learn about some important terminologies, and topics of child development and pedagogy frequently asked in CTET, B.ED, and NET exams.
-There are many optimization strategies to boost your teaching, which this article will outline.
+In this blog/article, you will learn about some important terminologies and topics of child development and pedagogy frequently asked in CTET, B.Ed., and NET exams.
+This article outlines many optimization strategies to boost your teaching.

 Horace Mann

-Horace Mann is known to be the Father of American education.
+Horace Mann is often referred to as the Father of American Education.

 Lord Macaulay

-Lord Macaulay is the father and founder of the current education system.
+Lord Macaulay is known as the father and founder of the current education system.

 Lord Macaulay is also known as the father of modern education in India.